das-aiya/webcomic.js/README.md

 # webcomic.js
-Webcomic.js is an early pre-alpha stage content management system for publishing comics online.
+Webcomic.js is an newborn, alpha-stage content management system for publishing comics online.
 It currently provides a half-finished api for clean access, and also responds to manual uploads of numbered files to specific folders, i.e., putting 1.jpg into the pages folder will cause this page to appear on the site.

 This is not just a framework; the next stage of development for webcomic.js will involve the creation of a browser-based frontend for easy point-and-click content management.

 ## Installing

-Clone from Github, then install dependencies, then run:
+Clone from Github, then run:

 	git clone https://github.com/das-aiya/webcomic.js
 	cd webcomic.js
 	npm install
 	npm start

+You might have to install some extra dependencies, but those aren't documented, yet.

 ## Pages
 There are some sample images in the public/pages folder, with names like 1.png and 5.jpg.
 Adding similarly, logically numbered images will automatically make them available on your website!